Claudio Naranjo was the first person to research the effects of the harmal alkaloids and the iboga plant and their application in psychotherapy.

 The period of solitary self-reflection yielded the idea and the confidence for a new psycho-spiritual development platform.
 In September 1971, the Seekers After Truth (SAT) program was born.
 Rooted in Naranjo’s psychology of the Enneatypes, and enriched over the last five decades with his and his collaborators’ vast experience with Gestalt therapy, meditation, music, multi-modal communication, and various kinds of theatrical expression, the SAT is now a highly acclaimed retreat program aimed at empowering psycho-spiritual growth and healing of teachers and students alike.

 Aside from the US, the SAT has seen success around the globe.
 Since Claudio started it in Spain in 1987, it has spread to France, Germany, Italy, the UK, Russia, Argentina, Brazil, Chile, Colombia, Mexico, and Korea.
-This international work, along with dozens of books and articles he published in the ensuing years and, as of late, the numerous conferences he addressed, characterized the second half of Dr Naranjo’s invaluable career.
+This international work, along with dozens of books and articles he published in the ensuing years and, as of late, the numerous conferences he addressed, characterized the second half of Claudio Naranjo’s invaluable career.

 For almost half a century, Claudio Naranjo worked tirelessly on the reformation of what he termed the patriarchal roots of the global educational system.
 He strived toward instituting a holistic learning paradigm, one that would focus not solely on the transmission of knowledge, but would support the formation of healthy and expressive individuals whose passion is channeled into developing their unique abilities and revitalizing their respective societies.